MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsInboundExemptNumberPattern.md

 Get-CsInboundExemptNumberPattern -Filter "Exempt*"
 ```

-This returns the exempt number patterns with Identity starting with Exempt.
+This example returns the exempt number patterns with Identity starting with Exempt.

 ## PARAMETERS